 For more information about Self’s accounts, you can watch this short video on its YouTube channel.

 How easy is it to use?

-For some potential borrowers, the biggest challenge in using Self may be understanding its business model, as the company occupies a unique position within the credit repair market.
+For some potential borrowers, the biggest challenge in using Self may be understanding its business model, as the company occupies a unique position within the credit building market.